-This is a very nice restored 1966 Chevy II Nova SS in Tuxedo Black (code AA) with black vinyl interior.
+This is a very nice restored 1966 Chevy II Nova SS in Regal Red (code RR) with red vinyl interior (that's original).
 What makes this car particularly special is it is equipped with the new for 1966, L79 engine option that replaced the previous L74.

 The L79 is a Corvette 327 cubic inch V8 with 350 horsepower paired with a Muncie M-21 4-speed transmission.
 It would certainly be fair to say these were Corvette powered sleepers!
 Who was expecting a compact car to be such a brute?